clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

    Remove anonymous users?
 [Y/n]

-By default, a MariaDB installation includes an anonymous user that allows anyone to log into MariaDB without a user account.
+By default, a MariaDB installation includes an anonymous user that allows anyone to log in to MariaDB without a user account.
 This anonymous user is intended only for testing and for a smoother installation.
 To remove the anonymous user and make your database more secure, type 'y'.

 .. code-block:: bash

     ...
 Success!
    Disallow root login remotely?
 [Y/n]

 Normally, root should only be allowed to connect from the 'localhost'.
 This ensures that someone cannot guess the root password from the network.
 To block any remote root login, type 'y'.

 .. code-block:: bash

     ...
 Success!
    Remove test database and access to it?
 [Y/n]

 By default, MariaDB includes a database named 'test' which anyone can access.
 This database is also intended only for testing and should be removed.
 To remove the test database, type 'y'.

 .. code-block:: bash